 The main reason people install reverse osmosis systems in their homes is to provide clean drinking water for their families.

-Distillation, on the other hand, is the process of boiling water, capturing the condensation, and allowing it to condense back into water.
+Distillation, on the other hand, is the process of boiling water, capturing the condensation, and allowing it to condense back into the water.
 After the water is distilled, impurities will be separated.
 Note that distillation is different from the process many municipalities recommend for purifying your water.
 Simply boiling the water will kill bacteria and microbes in it but it will not remove chemicals and other impurities like minerals.

 Both distillation and reverse osmosis provide clean drinking water but only one (reverse osmosis) is practical for residential purposes.